Arangetra Velai: Production

 Arangetra Velai is a remake of Malayalam film Ramji Rao Speaking.
 Revathi was finalised after five actresses who were previously chosen opted out of the film.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja, while the lyrics were written by Vaali and Piraisoodan.
+The soundtrack was composed by Ilaiyaraaja.
 The song "Agaya Vennilave" is primarily set to the Carnatic raga named Durbarikaanada, but leans slightly towards the Saramati-Natabhairavi scales and mixes Kanada in the charanams.

 Reception

 P. S. S. of Kalki praised the humour but criticised the twists and climax.